tnVn1995/Miscellaneous/README.md

 2. IndeedWebscrape

-	Web scraping on Indeed website for job postings using BeautifulSoup and Mysql for storage
+	Web scraping on Indeed website for job postings using BeautifulSoup and Mysql for

+3. SQL-Python

+	Combining SQL and Python for analytics.
+Postgresql is used to interact with Python but Mysql is not different.